box/box-python-sdk-gen/docs/session_termination.md

 ### Arguments

 - user_ids `List[str]`
-  - A list of user IDs
+  - A list of user IDs.
 - user_logins `List[str]`
-  - A list of user logins
+  - A list of user logins.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.